James Lillie

 James E. Lillie is an American business executive.
-He currently serves as Vice Chairman of Mariposa Capital, a private family office.
-Since 2017, he has been a member of the Board of Directors of Tiffany & Co., and he was named Co-Chairman of APi Group, Inc. in 2019.
-He served as CEO of Jarden Corp. from 2011 until its 2015 sale to Newell Brands.
+He is Vice Chairman of Mariposa Capital, a private family office.
+Since 2017, he has been a member of the Board of Directors of Tiffany & Co, and was named Co-Chairman of APi Group, Inc in 2019.
+Lillie is on the boards of Nomad Foods Inc., Acuren Corporation and Sweet Oak, Inc. He was CEO of Jarden Corp. from 2011 until its 2015 sale to Newell Brands.
 Lillie is long-term business partners with Martin E. Franklin and Ian G. H. Ashken.
-He has been a frequent guest and guest host on CNBC and Bloomberg TV.
+He has been a guest and guest host on CNBC and Bloomberg TV.

 Background

-Lillie was born in Camden, New Jersey and lived in Pittsburgh, PA; Madison, Wisconsin; Nashville, TN; and in Valencia Spain and Mallorca Spain as a child since his father was an Oscar Mayer executive.
-As a teen, he lived in Valencia, Spain when his father was president of Oscar Mayer Europe and finished his senior year of high school there, even after his parents moved to Chicago.
+Lillie was born in Camden, New Jersey, and lived in Pittsburgh, Pennsylvania; Madison, Wisconsin; Nashville, Tennessee; and in Valencia Spain and Mallorca Spain as a child since his father was an Oscar Mayer executive.
+As a teen, he lived in Valencia, Spain, when his father was president of Oscar Mayer Europe and finished his senior year of high school there, even after his parents moved to Chicago.
 He returned to the US after high school and graduated from the University of Wisconsin in 1983 with a Bachelor of Arts degree.
-While at the University he was a saber fencer on the University of Wisconsin Fencing team.
+While at the university he was a saber fencer on the University of Wisconsin Fencing team.